Devilish-Trio/audiobook-merger/README.md

 # Context
-I used ChatGPT to write this script becauae I wanted to merge seperated audiobook chapters into one large file.
+<ins>I used ChatGPT to write this script becauae I wanted to merge seperated audiobook chapters into one large file.
 I blame Pocket Cast for not allowing their users to make folders per audiobook when uploaded with the Pocket Cast Plus cloud service.
-For the Pocket Cast Plus limitation, came this python script.
+For the Pocket Cast Plus limitation, came this python script.</ins>

 This code is used to merge a list of audio files into a single file using the ffmpeg command-line utility.
 The code begins by allowing the user to select the input audio files using a file selection dialog.
 It then sets the output file's extension to be the same as the input file's extension.